phac-nml/snvphyl-galaxy/docs/user/output.md

    * **valid**: Represents a position that passed all filtering criteria for every genome.
 These positions are used in the SNV alignment used to construct a phylogenetic tree and a distance matrix.
    * **filtered-invalid**: Represents a position that was removed due to either being present on a repeat region, or within a region passed in the `invalid_positions` file.
-   * **filtered-coverage**: Represents a position where at least one genome did not meet the minimum coverage critera.
+   * **filtered-coverage**: Represents a position where at least one genome did not meet the minimum coverage criteria.
 The value inserted in the table in this case is a `-`.
    * **filtered-mpileup**: Represents a position where there was a mismatch in variant calls between **FreeBayes** and **SAMtools/mpileup/BCFtools**.
 This often occurs in positions which met the **min_coverage** criteria, but did not meet the other criteria for calling a variant with FreeBayes, such as the minimum alternative allele ratio, or mapping quality scores.
 The value inserted in the table in this case is an `N`.

 ![snv-table-galaxy][]